 Season 8: Kris Allen

-After his surprising win on Idol, Kris Allen moved to Los Angeles with his wife Katy and welcomed a daughter a few years later.
-Kris has released six total studio albums, the sophomore of which contained his hit song “Live Like We’re Dying.”
+After his surprising win on Idol, Kris Allen moved to Los Angeles with his wife Katy and has since welcomed two sons and a daughter.
+Kris has released six total studio albums since his time on the show, the second of which contained his hit song “Live Like We’re Dying.”

 While he continued to pursue music, his focus shifted more toward his family at home.
 Now a father of three, he told Arkansas Online: